 - A bad blower

-HVAC Variable Speed Motors
+HVAC Variable Speed Motors | Common Air Handler Problems

-That means even when the temperature outside is 80 degrees Fahrenheit the system will still operate full blast as if it were 95 degrees Fahrenheit outside.
+That means even when the temperature outside is 80 degrees Fahrenheit the system will still operate full blast.
+It will run as if it were 95 degrees Fahrenheit outside.
 Imagine you had a car that only did one speed.
-Sure it would get you there but how efficient would it be?
-Both Trane and Carrier HVAC systems have specifically designed systems with variable speed blowers for greater efficiency and humidity removal.
+Sure it would get you there, but how efficient would it be?
+Both Trane, York, and Carrier HVAC systems have specifically designed systems with variable speed blowers for greater efficiency and humidity removal.
 Other manufacturers have followed their lead.

 - Soft-start capabilities

-- Quieter operation (research indicates up to 50 percent less noise than conventional blowers).
+- Quieter operation (research indicates up to 50 percent less noise than conventional blowers)

-- On higher SEER condensing units, variable speed motors are used for the condenser fan motor.
+- On higher SEER condensing units, variable-speed motors are used for the condenser fan motor

 Different manufacturers offer different options with available speeds and control of the variable speed motor.
 It is important to compare when shopping for new equipment.
-Use High Performance HVAC links page to see the different options available from different manufacturers.
-Variable speed motors used with other high-efficiency options is definitely worth the extra cost at installation.
-It will pay for itself by saving you money in energy costs over the long term.
+Use the High Performance HVAC links page to see the different options available from different manufacturers.
+Variable speed motors used with other high-efficiency options are definitely worth the extra cost of installation.
+Consequently, it will pay for itself by saving you money in energy costs over the long term.